 - probability of effective and timely attainment of the proposal’s objectives;

-- inclusion of a budget, indicating other grant support for this project (where relevant);
+- inclusion of a detailed budget, indicating other grant support for the proposed project (where relevant) and clearly aligned strategies and timelines for the design and conduct of the proposed activity/activities and roles;

 - appropriateness of the requested budget and justification of proposed costs;

 - quality of community engagement and knowledge mobilization plans;

 - All applicants must comment on if/how the proposed research plan incorporates physical distancing practices, adheres to public health guidelines and/or any other strategy and timeline considerations for undertaking the research within the current pandemic context (whatever that is at the time of application submission).
 If such adjustments are not relevant, please provide a justification.
 Explanation of these considerations will not count toward this sub-section page limit.

 - Training and mentoring (maximum half page) (10%)